 Information on the biodegradation of chemical products is a fundamental component of environmental regulations worldwide.
 Firmenich recognized early on that building substantial in-house expertise on biodegradation was important.
 We assembled a team of highly recognized scientists in R&D and Corporate Compliance who fully embrace our path to biodegradable ingredients.
 Firmenich’s biodegradation laboratories are integrated in the R&D Division, allowing direct scientific support in state-of-the-art environmental microbiology and biochemistry, as well as access to analytical innovation and organic synthesis labs.

-In FY16, we finalized what we believe to be the largest biodegradation test database for fragrances, enabling development of comprehensive models to assist in the design of future biodegradable ingredients.
+Last year, we finalized what we believe to be the largest biodegradation test database for fragrances, enabling development of comprehensive models to assist in the design of future biodegradable ingredients.
 Our scientists work to improve in-silico models for biodegradability prediction.
 By challenging existing tools and methods and proposing modifications, our scientists have gained recognition and published their findings in research papers.
 Since 2013, we have published more than six articles in five peer-reviewed scientific journals on this topic alone

 White biotechnology uses enzymatic or fermentation processes to make ingredients, as an alternative to chemical synthesis.
 This process allows us to make ingredients from renewable natural materials, such as CO2, glucose or fat, rather than petroleum.
 In 2014, after more than 10 years of research, we launched CLEARWOOD®, a white biotechnology fragrance ingredient.
 In 2016, less than two years after its release, CLEARWOOD® won the Innovation Award from the Soap, Perfume, Cosmetic and Detergent Experts Association (SEPAWA), one of our industry’s largest and most prestigious associations in Europe.